 The concept of place value is the basis of our number system.
 Place value refers to the value of each digit in a number depending on where it is in a number.
 For example, in the number 53, the 5 represents 5 tens (or 50), but in the number 35, the 5 represents 5 ones (or 5).
 Using visual models can help students make sense of the value of each digit in a number.
-For example, the number 22 can be represented with two groups of 10 ones and 2 more ones.
+For example, the number 22 can be represented with 2 groups of ten and 2 more ones.
+Students transition to representing two- and three-digit numbers with place value blocks, showing the hundreds, tens and ones in each number.